 For these reasons, associations like the WTA have applied age restrictions that don’t allow players to turn professional until they reach a certain age.
 Many international federations monitor and plan the junior players' calendars to avoid burnout.
 How long, intense and often a player practices, trains, and plays tournaments is very much an individual thing.
 We are all built slightly differently and need to be treated differently.

 There is no generic perfect ratio, it is what works best for each individual, young or old.
 What is important is to work out what the right balance is for each tennis player.
 Below given are an idea and some guidelines of workload or tennis fitness training volume for tennis players.

 |6-8yrs||2-3 days 45mins||2-3 days 45mins||3 - 4.5hrs|

 Here is something we recommend doing quarterly to continually find the right balance.
 Monitor how a player is feeling on a daily basis.
 Write down how they feel each day for one month.

 It's mandatory that all the players we train complete a training diary that includes the following

 You can use a scale of 1 to 5 (5 feeling extremely fatigued and sore and 1 being, feeling fresh and full of energy) once you have the records you can go back and compare the results to the volume and intensity of certain periods of the month.

 Look to make changes to keep the athlete consistently around a 1-3 on the scale.
-Whether you are a coach, tennis trainer, a player or parent of a tennis player it is important to get the balance right.
-Seek advice from qualified professionals (Coaches and Tennis fitness trainers) and always make sure the player/s have had some form of involvement in the process of determining how long, how often and how intense their tennis training is.
+Whether you are a coach, tennis conditioner, player, or parent of a tennis player it is important to get the balance right.
+Seek advice from qualified professionals (Coaches and Tennis fitness conditioners) and always make sure the player/s have had some form of involvement in the process of determining how long, how often and how intense their tennis training is.